What is No-Regrets

 Lake McBride State Park

-The thought of doing one more hike was appalling and cringeworthy to most of us but embodying the true No-Regrets spirit, we reached a consensus to do a small hike at Lake McBride Spillway – -it is a small waterfall jettisoned between Iowa River and Lake McBride.
+The thought of doing one more hike was appalling and cringeworthy to most of us but embodying the true No-Regrets spirit, we reached a consensus to do a small hike at the spillway in Lake McBride State Park, which is Iowa’s largest State Park.
+The idea was to visit the small waterfall jettisoned between Iowa River and Lake McBride.
+The state park offers a number of other amenities, including Fishing, Boating, Swimming and the like.

 We set our GPS here.